jayebarber/restaurantinspect/README.md

 	• Do restaurants located in areas with older or younger populations tend to have different inspection outcomes?

-8. How do changes in population demographics over time correlate with changes in restaurant inspection scores?
-Is there evidence to suggest that shifts in the demographic makeup of neighborhoods impact the performance of restaurants in inspections?

 # Dataset Sources

 Restaurant inspections dataset (webscraped):